JudgeGroovyman/JudgeGroovyman.github.io/Entertainment.md

 * 8x2 This is one of my favorite episodes ever.
 They are so close to mulder in the desert!
 I really really like robert patrick in this.
 I didnt want to like him at all at first and his T2 apperaeance still make sme uncomfortable in a creepy way.  but he is a really cool guy and theres nobody who could take that role at all.
 I think hes really compassionate and nice deep down.  it pisses me right off that the deputy director is such a dick about aliens and how hes going to ruin anyone who reports the facts about them.
 Its going to be really cool to see how two unbelievers work together on crazy files like this.
 Is she goign to run roughshod over all of the evidence.
 * 8x21 Ended without a cliffhanger for once!
 Doggett is great throughout this season.
 Hes an excellent addition to the team.
 * 9x1 Whoa this aired 11/11/2001 just a few months after 9/11
+* 10x3 the description of how he changed at like 26:00 in the cemetery is so damn funny!
+And then how he skips off at the end.
+Awesome!
+Everything with him is funny.
+I think I know his voice from somewhere

 ## Star Trek Voyager ##